kronos-optimize/Expense_Tracker/README.md

 # 💰 Expense Tracker App

-A modern, responsive expense tracking application built with **Next.js 14** frontend, designed to be integrated with an **Express.js** backend.
+A modern, responsive expense tracking application built with **Next.js 14** frontend and **Express.js** backend.
 Track your expenses efficiently with a beautiful green-themed UI and comprehensive features.

 ---

 ## 🌟 Features

 ### 🔐 Authentication System
-- **User Registration** – Create new accounts with email and password
+- **User Registration** – Create new accounts with email and password (passwords securely hashed with bcrypt)
 - **User Login** – Secure login with JWT token storage
 - **Forgot Password** – Password reset with email and new password
 - **Session Management** – Automatic logout and token handling

-### 💸 Expense Management
+### 💸 Expense & Income Management
-- **Add Expenses** – Create new expense entries with title, amount, date, category, and notes
+- **Add Expenses/Incomes** – Create new entries with title, amount, date, category, and notes
-- **Edit Expenses** – Update existing expense details
-- **Delete Expenses** – Remove expenses with confirmation modal
+- **Edit & Delete** – Update or remove entries with confirmation
-- **View Expenses** – Display expenses in an organized card layout
+- **User-Specific Categories** – Each user has their own set of income and expense categories
+- **Category Management** – Create, view, and manage categories filtered by logged-in user

 ### 📊 Dashboard & Analytics
-- **Summary Cards** – View spending totals for this week, month, and last 3 months (auto-updates on changes)
+- **Summary Cards** – View spending and income totals for week, month, and last 3 months
-- **Expense Filtering** – Filter by time periods (week, month, 3 months, custom range)
+- **Filtering** – Filter by time periods and custom date ranges
-- **Date Range Picker** – Custom date range selection for detailed filtering
-- **Category Organization** – Color-coded expense categories
+- **Category Organization** – Color-coded categories per user

 ### 🎨 User Interface
 - **Modern Design** – Clean, intuitive interface with green primary theme
 - **Dark Mode Support** – Toggle between light and dark themes
 - **Responsive Layout** – Works perfectly on desktop, tablet, and mobile
-- **Loading States** – Smooth loading indicators and transitions
 - **Toast Notifications** – User-friendly success and error messages

 ---